pelle112112/RustExam/README.md

 Generally speaking we went with the approach of using the match pattern to handle the different outcomes of the poem Result, however we also tried to use map_err() to map the error cases in one liners, but we found that approach less readable than using match, where we were able to flesh out our Result handling.

-In the example below we created a function utilizing both approaches for handling errors.
+In the example below we created a function utilizing both approaches for handling errors:
-We used two different approaches of handling errors.

 ![image](documentation/errorHandling3.png)